ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 Now that the sequences are ready, we run `cactus-graphmap` as before.
 There is a new option:

 `--delFilter N` : Filter out mappings that would induce a deletion bubble of `>N` bases w.r.t. a path in the reference.
 If this option is used, the unfiltered paf will also be output (with a `.unfiltered` suffix) as well as a log detailing what was filtered and why (`.filter.log` suffix).
 This option is very important as minigraph will produce a small number of split-mappings that can cause chromosome-scale bubbles.
+By default, it is set to 1000000.

 ```
 cactus-graphmap ${MYJOBSTORE} hprc-${VERSION}-mc.pp.seqfile ${MINIGRAPH} ${MYBUCKET}/hprc-${VERSION}-mc-grch38.paf --outputGAFDir ${MYBUCKET}/gaf-hprc-${VERSION}-mc-grch38 --outputFasta ${MYBUCKET}/fasta/minigraph.grch38.sv.gfa.fa.gz --reference GRCh38 --mapCores 16 --delFilter 10000000  --batchSystem mesos --provisioner aws --defaultPreemptable --nodeType r5.8xlarge:1.5 --nodeStorage 650 --maxNodes 25 --betaInertia 0 --targetTime 1  --logFile hprc-${VERSION}-mc-grch38.paf.log